teapotd/algolib/README.md

 ## Legal

-Code is released under the MIT license unless stated otherwise in comment in file.
-Some implementations are inspired by external sources or adapted, I'll try to keep references in files.
+Code is released under the MIT license unless stated otherwise by comment in file.
+Some implementations are inspired by external sources or adapted.